May 19, 2015

 Surgeons also recommend patients to massage their scalps slightly when wet from day 8.
-As you wash your scalp, massage it gently in circular motions with the weight of fingers.
-Avoid exerting extra pressure as this can dislodge the follicles.
-To speed up scab removal process and for quick healing repeat this twice daily.
-However, avoid oil massages until day 10 at least.
+As they wash the scalp, they should rub it gently in circular motions with the weight of their fingers.
+But they shouldn’t exert too much pressure as this can dislodge the follicles.
+Patients must repeat this routine twice daily to speed up the scab removal process and for quick healing.
+However, they should avoid oil massages for at least 10 days.